 Too much food can also cause the organic materials in the tank to build up.
 When they are high, it can cause ammonia spikes and nitrate buildup.
 The organic buildup makes water quality worse over time.
 It affects all aquatic life and not in a good way.

 Guppy fish come from the Amazon River.
 They are among the top 5 most popular pet fish.
 Guppies are livebearers.
 The fry develops in their mother’s tummy and is alive at birth.
 They do not lay eggs.
 These fish are calm and get along well with other peaceful fish.
 They do best in a tropical aquarium setup.

 The Cory Catfish is another popular freshwater aquarium fish to add to a beginner’s tank.
 A Cory Catfish is an excellent fish to have if you have a low-tech tank.
 They are calm and don’t attack other fish.
 These fish can live in both planted and non-planted fish tanks.
 Cory Catfish seem to like living in a tank with lots of plants.

 White Cloud Minnow

-Rasboras are bright, oranged colored fish.
-They have a patch of black coloring on the lower-back end of their bodies.
-These nano fish only grow to about 2-inches in length, perfect for size for nano aquariums.
+Rasboras are bright, orange-colored fish.
+They have a patch of black coloring on the lower back end of their bodies.
+They are nano fish which means they grow to about 2-inches in length, perfect for size for nano aquariums.

-Swordtails are super hardy fish best suited for the beginner fish tank.
+Swordtails are super hardy fish, so they thrive in almost any fish tank.
 They have a bright orange color and have a long bottom fin that resembles a sword.
 Though males can become aggressive toward each other, swordtails do well in groups of 5 or more.
 Be aware that the males will fight with each other and put on a display.

 Tetras are also popular starter fish.
 Neon tetras and cardinal tetras are the most common types of tetras kept in aquariums.
 They are easy to care for, thrive in groups of 5 or more, and get along with other peaceful fish.